sweetsmint/Composition_Java/README.md

 docker compose up --build
 ```

-Now that everything is built and running we can treat it like any othe
+Now that everything is built and running we can treat it like any other Rails
+app.

+Did you receive an error about a port being in use?
+Chances are it's because
+something on your machine is alre